 Air source heat pumps

-Get a free quote on ASHP installations online or call us on 01202 658254!
+Ready to make the switch?
+Get a free quote online or call us on 01202 658254 today.

 At Meridian Cooling, we focus on carrying out your ASHP installation quickly, safely, and at the lowest cost to you.
-Our skilled engineers are highly trained to provide both heat pump advice and installation, and will ensure your new heating system fulfils each part of your requirements exactly.
+Our skilled engineers are highly trained to provide both heat pump advice and installation and will ensure your new heating system fulfils each part of your requirements exactly.

-Cost efficient
+Cost Efficient

 Compared to other heating systems, ASHPs require very little electricity to run.
 This can lower your energy bills considerably.